StanimalTheMan/crap/README.md

 # Fake Or Real: Are You A Mets Fan
-Overview
+## Overview

 If you are a Mets fan, your life is rough with the Yankees as the older brother in town.
 I, the developer of this web app, was shook when I saw a bunch of "Mets' fans" come out of nowhere in the miraculous 2015 run.
 I have had enough and I'm pretty sure you can relate...

 So this is the deal.
 You will only have to know the bare minimum to attest that you are a Mets fan.
 That is, simply when you get sus whether someone you know is really a Mets fan, you pop up the app and the user can register an account and take a test that asks whether you know the Mets' all stars from 2000 and onward.
 I have thought about it and realize that the term, all star, is flashy and if you're remotely into the sport, you ought to know some all stars.
 The user has 5 minutes to submit as many as he or she can.
 Hints may be supplied.
 It really does not test much so you might not be a fan even though you know every all star since 2000 but what is guaranteed is that if you don't get at least 50%, you are not a Mets fan.
 That is, you may know that a player was an all star in one year but not know every year he or she was but that does not necessarily mean you aren't a fan etc.

-Data Model
+## Data Model
-(TODO: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, AllStars

-users make an account and there will be a leaderboard that has each list can have multiple items (by embedding) (TODO: sample documents)
+users make an account and there will be a leaderboard that has usernames and points in descending order

 An Example User:
 ```